Healthy eating when you’re at home and in control of your environment can be relatively straight forward.

 1. KEEP THINGS SIMPLE

-Your meals should consist of:
+Your healthy on the go meals should consist of:

 - Lean Protein i.e. chicken, fish, chickpeas